brightway-lca/brightway2-parameters/docs/index.rst

 * Monte Carlo is not yet implemented.
 * If you call a ``ParameterSet`` with a different dataset than the initialization parameters, i.e. ``ParameterSet(some_parameters)(my_new_dataset)``, the parameters will be inserted into that dataset.

 Brightway2-parameters is Python 2 & 3 compatible, has 100% test coverage, and is 2-clause BSD licensed and free.
+Source code `on bitbucket <https://bitbucket.org/cmutel/brightway2-parameters>`__.